llbit/llbit.github.io/_posts/2022-01-27-julia-is-not-lr1.markdown

 I recently attempted to write an LR(1) grammar for the Julia language, to see if it would be possible.
 It turned out to not be possible due to the whitespace sensitivity in Julia.
-Here is a small but essential subset of my Julia grammar which is not LR(1):
+Here is a small essential subset of my Julia grammar which is unambiguous and context-free but not LR(1):

 ```
 program = es